Dane End: Little Munden Primary School

 Little Munden School is a Church of England voluntary controlled primary school.
 It was founded in 1819 at All Saints Church by the Reverend J P Reynolds, who served as rector from 1819 to 1831.
 The school was designated as a Grade II listed building by English Heritage in 1984 as an early example of a parish school.

 Sport

+The Little Munden Cricket Club plays at nearby Green End in the Cricket Meadow.
+The Club fields a Saturday team and is currently in the Herts & Essex Borders League, Division 3.
+The ground retains a small wooden pavilion built in 1922 and opened by Lord Gladstone who lived in Dane End and was a keen cricketer.
+Outside of the Cricket Season the ground is used for sheep grazing.